-Use this calculator as a guide to find out how offsetting the balance of your transaction and savings accounts could save you interest and reduce the length of a TotalMoney home loan.
+This calculator is intended as a guide to find out how you could save interest and pay off your mortgage faster by offsetting the balance of your transaction and savings accounts against a TotalMoney home loan.

-We’ve had to make some assumptions to show you the potential savings:
+3. We’ve had to make some assumptions to show you the potential savings.

 - The interest rate remains the same for the term of your home loan.
 Note that in reality, interest rates are likely to change over time.

 - The average balance of your transaction accounts will remain the same for the life of the loan.

 - The balance of your savings accounts will increase by the amount you indicated for your intended monthly savings.

 - You don’t make any additional lump sum repayments or increase your regular repayments above the standard repayments (but you could choose to do this to reduce the term and interest charges).